-So breastfeeding an older baby; that’s strange, right?
+So breastfeeding beyond 12 months; that’s strange, right?
 Due to lack of information and discussion, and of course the ubiquitous Little Britain sketch, there are so many negative stereotypes around boob-feeding babies past a certain age…but surprise!
 It’s actually the most natural thing in the world.

-However if you’d told me a year ago that I’d still be – very happily – breastfeeding my baby past the grand old age of one, I’d have not believed you.
+However if you’d told me a year ago that I’d still be – very happily – breastfeeding beyond 12 months and still feeding my baby past the grand old age of one, I’d have not believed you.
 We had a lot of initial problems with latching, jaundice, agonising, toe curling pain, and I had mastitis a couple of times.
 Ouch.
 But as I said in my last post, somewhere along the line it just clicked, and it’s now such a lovely but often unremarkable part of our everyday life.

 Eliza is a really healthy eater, with three meals a day, as well as our food too if she can swipe it off a plate.
 And yet she shows no sign of wanting to give up the 2-4 feeds a day we still do – she has now picked up the baby sign for milk from somewhere, and has learned to say ‘bob’ and point at my chest, which I love – so why would we stop just because she’s a whole number instead of a number of months?

 Here’s what’s so great about breastfeeding a one year old:

 - It’s a fantastic way to reconnect if we’ve been apart, especially post-nursery.
 I find it really grounding for both of us.
 It’s our equivalent of a ‘how was your day?’ catch-up with less chat

 - As she eats so well, breastfeeding at this point offers us both so much more than the ongoing nutritional – and health – benefits; it’s bonding and still a really effective way of soothing